realness-online/web/README.md

 ## Contributing

 Moderators are ideal committers.
-Setting up an instance of realness is also setting yourself up to help contribute to realness.
+Setting up an instance of realness is also setting yourself up to help.
 Please read our [contribution guidlines](docs/contributing.md).

 ## Support

-We invite you to [Join realness online](https://realness.online) if you are interested in technical support for Moderating your own instance of realness web.
+We invite you to [Join realness online](https://realness.online) if you are interested in contributing or technical support for Moderating your own instance of realness web.

 ## License